Coronavirus guidance for jump landing areas

 - If sharing, poles should be re-gripped before use and any part of the pole outside of the grip should be cleaned before use by another athlete.

-- Bars should be cleaned using a anti-viral spray or wipe before use and managed by dedicated individuals for a particular session – i.e. one athlete and the coach, and cleaned between sessions.
+- Bars should be cleaned using an anti-viral spray or wipe before use and managed by dedicated individuals for a particular session – i.e. one athlete and the coach and cleaned between sessions.

 Horizontal Jumps, Sand Pits

 - Athletes follow hygiene guidelines for cleaning hands prior to any training starting.

 - The landing pit is fully cleaned by turning and raking of the sand before and after each group, and rake between individual athlete/user.
 A venue operator may choose to use a high mist spray of sterilising fluid of a suitable concentration to neutralise the virus, this can be sprayed over the sand after use, as well as a turn and rake.
 Public Health England cleaning guidance is here.